tomcurran/azure-pipelines-mobile-tasks/README.md

 * GitLastCommitDate: The date for the last git commit in ISO 8601 format.
 * GitLastCommitDateNumbers: The date for the last git commit in format YYMMDDHHmm.
 The date numbers are intended to fit in the 32-bit signed two's complement integer range.
+* GitLastCommitDateUnixTimestamp: The date for the last git commit in UNIX timestamp format (the number of milliseconds since midnight, January 1, 1970 UTC).

 ## Changelog Read